 Participants of “Learning Commons – Peer Assistant Internship Programme” are required to undertake more than 100 working hours in two semesters (at least 50 hours in each semester) according to SA’s hourly pay rate of $50/hour.
 An evaluation for individuals will be conducted at the end of each semester.
 Participants should achieve a passing rate on overall performance in order to obtain the certificate of the internship programme.

-* The maximum subsidy of elective work-related training activity is HK500 per activity.
+* The maximum subsidy for each work-related training activity is HK$500 per activity.